-- (1) The application for admission to the Master's examination must be made in writing, addressed to the chairperson of the examinations board.
-The application must include the following documents: - 1. evidence of fulfilment of the admission requirements in accordance with § 13, - 2. candidates' declarations stating whether they have already failed their final attempt at the Master's examination in the degree programme in Diaconal Studies and whether they are currently undergoing an examination procedure. - (2) If candidates are unable to provide such evidence, the examinations board may allow other proof to be accepted. - (3) The application is the basis for the decision of the examinations board as to whether to admit the candidate to the examination.
-Rejections must be made in writing, stating the reasons and providing information on the procedure for appeal. - (4) The application for admission to the examination may only be rejected if - 1. conditions are not fulfilled in accordance with § 13, or - 2. documents are not complete in accordance with paragraph 1 and have not been completed on request, or - 3. candidates have failed their final attempt at the Master's examination in Diaconal Studies or have lost the entitlement to take the final examinations, or - 4. the candidate is currently undergoing examination procedures in the same degree programme.
+(1) The application for admission to the master's examination must be made in writing, addressed to the chairperson of the examination committee.
+The application must include the following documents:

+- 1. evidence of fulfilment of the admission requirements in accordance with § 13, - 2. candidates' declarations stating whether they have already failed their final attempt at the master's examination in the degree programme in Diaconal Studies and whether they are currently undergoing an examination procedure.

+(2) If candidates are unable to provide such evidence, the examination committee may allow other proof to be accepted.

+(3) The application is the basis for the decision of the examination committee as to whether to admit the candidate to the examination.
+Rejections must be made in writing, stating the reasons and providing information on the procedure for appeal.

+(4) The application for admission to the examination may only be rejected if

+- 1. conditions are not fulfilled in accordance with § 13, or - 2. documents are not complete in accordance with paragraph 1 and have not been completed on request, or - 3. candidates have failed their final attempt at the master's examination in Diaconal Studies or have lost the entitlement to take the final examinations, or - 4. the candidate is currently undergoing examination procedures in the same degree programme.

-§ 15 Master's thesis
+§ 15 Master thesis

-- (1) In their Master's thesis, students should show that they are able to solve a problem from the field of Diaconal Studies and Social Management independently with limited time, using academic methods.
-They should also show that they are able to present their findings comprehensibly and in writing. - (2) The topic of the Master's thesis is assigned by the chairperson of the examinations board.
+(1) In their master thesis, students should show that they are able to solve a problem from the field of Diaconal Studies and Social Management independently with limited time, using academic methods.
+They should also show that they are able to present their findings comprehensibly and in writing.

+(2) The topic of the master thesis is assigned by the chairperson of the examination committee.
 The date of assignment must be recorded.
-The student is allowed to propose topics; however, this does not constitute a legal entitlement to a certain topic. - (3) The Master's thesis may also be submitted as a group project, provided that the achievements of individual group members can clearly be identified and evaluated based on indicated paragraphs, page numbers and other objective criteria.
+The student is allowed to propose topics; however, this does not constitute a legal entitlement to a certain topic.

+(3) The master thesis may also be submitted as a group project, provided that the achievements of individual group members can clearly be identified and evaluated based on indicated paragraphs, page numbers and other objective criteria.

-- (4) In accordance with § 12 paragraph 1 no. 1, students must start writing their thesis or apply for allocation of a Master's thesis topic no later than six weeks after passing the last examination component.
-This application must be addressed to the chairperson of the examinations board.
-If the student misses the deadline, the Master's thesis is graded as "failed" (5.0), unless the student is not responsible for the deadline being exceeded. - (5) The topic may only be returned once and only within the first month after the date of assignment.
-Valid reasons must be stated when returning the topic and the approval of the chairperson of the examinations board is required.
+(4) In accordance with § 12 paragraph 1 no. 1, students must start writing their thesis or apply for allocation of a master thesis topic no later than six weeks after passing the last examination component.
+This application must be addressed to the chairperson of the examination committee.
+If the student misses the deadline, the master thesis is graded as "failed" (5.0), unless the student is not responsible for the deadline being exceeded.